wlonk/arcadia/vingt-et-un.md

   * Pull rank
   * Threaten

-There may be no more than three total escalations in a major beat.
+There may be no more than three total escalations in a conflict.
 The potential costs for each level are as below:

   * Relationships:
      1. Strained relationship (a heart-to-heart)